PedroMMLamy/Server-APP-TodoIst/README.md

 - **homepage** -  Access the root to create the next To do list

-- **hsign up** - Access all the available features of the website login - log in to personal account
+- **sign up** - Access all the available features of the website login - log in to personal account

 - **logout** - log out from personal account to main page